Verification process

 Prior to the preliminary phase of the verification a "Quick scan" report that contains a brief description of the product and specification of the matrix (eg.: drinking water, slurry, air emission, etc.) is prepared.
 The application of the technology (parameters that are focussed on) are defined and the effect is clarified (for example: reduction of a given pollutant).
 If the product proves suitable to verification a contract including budget and schedule is prepared.

 The test plan is a detailed plan for how, where and by whom the verification shall be performed.
 In the test plan, the number of samples/tests and analyses, data logging and audits shall be defined.
-The verification protocol and the test plan shall be reviewed by an external expert before it is submitted for approval and signature to the company.
-Then the test can begin.
+The test plan is prepared by a test body.
+The test plan shall be approved to the company and the verification body, before the test can begin.

 The verification report summarizes previous reports and includes an assessment of product performance and quality of the verification test.
+The verification report is prepared by a verification body.